Tiangong space station: Scientific research

+Biology

+Agriculture in microgravity was explored with cultivation of rice and Arabidopsis thaliana as sustainable food sources for long-term spaceflight.
+In 2022, the station completed the first complete agricultural cycle of rice in microgravity, from seed to harvest to seed replanting.

+A novel bacterial strain, Niallia tiangongensis, was discovered on the station in May 2023 during Shenzhou 15.
+The strain is particularly adept at metabolizing gelatin.

+Physics

+Physics experiments are contained in the Mengtian module.

+The Cold Atom Physics Research Rack (CAPR) brings ultracold atoms down to a temperature of 100 picokelvin, via a rubidium-87 Bose–Einstein condensate and a method scientists call "Two-Stage Crossed Beam Cooling".

+The High-precision Time-Frequency Rack (HTFR) contains three types of atomic clock: a strontium-based optical clock, a hydrogen maser, and a laser-cooled microwave clock, achieving a time deviation of 0.08 picoseconds per 300 seconds.

 Education and cultural outreach

 The space station features space lectures and popular science experiments to educate, motivate and inspire the younger Chinese generation and world audience in science and technology.
 Each lecture is concluded with a question-and-answer session with school children's questions from classrooms across China.
 The first and second Tiangong space lesson was conducted in December 2021 and March 2022, as a part of the Shenzhou 13 mission.
 This tradition continued with the Shenzhou 14.

 The CSSARC is the Amateur Radio payload for the Chinese Space Station, proposed by the Chinese Radio Amateurs Club (CRAC), Aerospace System Engineering Research Institute of Shanghai (ASES) and Harbin Institute of Technology (HIT).
 The payload will provide resources for radio amateurs worldwide to contact onboard astronauts or communicate with each other, aim to inspire students to take interests and careers in science, technology, engineering, and math, and encourage more people to get interested in amateur radio.

 The first phase of the payload is capable of providing the following functions utilising the VHF/UHF amateur radio band: